Last updated on October 21st, 2021 at 01:52 am

 It’s obvious that, if a website due to its niche has visits from technicians and SEO experts, it will very likely have a very good place in the rankings.
 It can be in the top 100.000 even if it does not receive more than 40 -50 visits a day.

-On the contrary, a tourist site visited by thousands who do not have the toolbar can rank very low in the millions.
+On the other side, a tourist site visited by thousands who do not have the toolbar can rank very low in the millions.

 But the Alexa system is also useless because it can be easily manipulated or altered.